 - Give preference to products that come in recyclable instead of disposable packages

-- Beeswax wrap: have your heard about them?
+- Beeswax wrap: have you heard about them?
 They can actually save you from wasting a lot of cling wraps.
 If you google it, you'll find plenty of DIY tutorials and, the best thing, they are super easy to be done.

 These are only some of the actions you can take.
-If you feel like going for it, there are plenty of e-books with endless tips to reduce plastic waste on your daily life, just search it and be happy :)
+If you feel like going for it, there are plenty of e-books with endless tips to reduce plastic waste in your daily life, just search it and be happy :)

 Recycle at home

-It's not everywhere that recycling is mandatory, but we shouldn't wait for it to become so to start taking actions regarding it!
+It's not everywhere that recycling is mandatory, but we shouldn't wait for it to become so to start taking action regarding it!
 When I started doing it, I got shocked.
 We are 3 at my place and I couldn't believe when, after the first week, I realized how much plastic the three of us (only three!!!!) waste weekly.
-If you put it in a global scale, it's craaazy!
+If you put it on a global scale, it's crazy!
 But that's the thing: until you start doing it, you may not be aware of how you can make the difference.
 Start, see and feel it!
 It won't take you much time to clean the packages and bringing them to the recycle bin.
 If your neighborhood doesn't offer a collection weekly, find the closest collection point and drop it there.
 The environment is our home and will appreciate it! :D

 Before shopping, think about its real necessity

 I like the idea of making the money spent on new things pay off by using the same item many times.
-Fashion is an industry of high waste numbers and we can try to minimize it being more creative when getting dressed, like using the same item with different other pieces which allows you to have completely different outfits and styles without the need of spending your valued money on new clothes every month - and it's actually really possible.
-There is one Brazilian blogger who lives in London who encourages a more conscious fashion - she is the author of the "Um ano sem zara" (One year without Zara) blog, where she shared her experience about staying a year without buying anything new for her closet and how much she found out about her style and self during that year.
-The blog itself is not translated to English but she follows this line of content on her instagram account, where you can actually get it translated, so in case you want to check it out and get inspired, I'll leave her instagram link here!
+Fashion is an industry of high waste numbers and we can try to minimize it by being more creative when getting dressed, like using the same item with different other pieces which allows you to have completely different outfits and styles without the need of spending your valued money on new clothes every month - and it's actually really possible.
+There is one Brazilian blogger who lives in London who encourages a more conscious fashion - she is the author of the "Um ano sem Zara" (One year without Zara) blog, where she shared her experience about staying a year without buying anything new for her closet and how much she found out about her style and self during that year.
+The blog itself is not translated to English but she follows this line of content on her Instagram account, where you can actually get it translated, so in case you want to check it out and get inspired, I'll leave her Instagram link here!

 And if you go for it, shop local